 Constructs a Delaunay triangulation based on input points and breaklines.
 Contour lines are then generated from the triangulation.

-These input features may be 2D or 3D.
+These input features must be 3D.
 Other than points, lines and area geometries, they may also be raster, point cloud, and aggregate geometries.
+Raster features must represent a DEM (that is, they have a single band with no palette).

-These input features may be 2D or 3D, and may reside inside an aggregate structure.
+These input features must be 3D, and may reside inside an aggregate structure.

 This output port produces contour lines.
 Each contour is 2D or 3D depending on Output Contour Dimension, and stores its elevation in the attribute specified in Output Elevation Attribute.
 If contours are 3D, then their z values are equivalent to their elevation attribute values.